Library and Information Science at Simmons University

 In the Master of Library and Information Science (MLIS) program at Simmons University, students thrive in classes brought to life by professors who bring their real-world experience into their instruction.

-The passions and skills of MLIS students are well-served by Archives Management, Cultural Heritage, and School Library Teacher program concentrations.
+The passions and skills of MLIS students are well-served by Archives Management, Cultural Heritage, Information Science and Technology, and School Library Teacher program concentrations.

-The Master’s in Library Science and the Archives Management Concentration can be completed entirely online.
+The Master’s in Library Science Design-Your-Own curriculum, as well concentrations in Archives Management and Information Science and Technology, can be completed entirely online.
 In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.

 With program benefits like online learning and multiple campus locations, Simmons’ MLIS is a clear choice for students seeking a flexible and customizable master’s in library science.
 The program also features a Design Your Own Program; students work closely with faculty advisors to craft customized programs of study.
 Find out more by viewing Customize Your Program below.